kyma-incubator/compass/docs/compass/02-01-components.md

 Gateway proxies the tenant's incoming requests to the Director and Connector components.
 All communication, whether it comes from an Application or other external components, flows through Gateway.

-The Gateway components takes care of audit logging and all create, update, and delete operations on Compass resources.
+The Gateway components takes care of audit logging all create, update, and delete operations on Compass resources.

 ## Connector